 Look at a Lucy Pittaway painting, and you can’t help but smile.
 There’s a real-life story in each work of art, which is more often than not inspired by the sights and sounds of her life in the Yorkshire Dales and those closest to her.

-Now a multi award-winning artist, proudly running a family-owned business with a website serving international customers, three beautiful art galleries and a great team, read on to find out how the world of Lucy Pittaway came to fruition.
+Now a multi award-winning artist, proudly running a family-owned business with a website serving international customers, four beautiful art galleries and a great team, read on to find out how the world of Lucy Pittaway came to fruition.

 Graduating from Northumbria University with a degree in Graphic Design, Lucy forged a career as a designer before moving into teaching and lecturing at Darlington Technical College of Art and Design.
 Intrigued by the world outside the North East, Lucy quit her job at the age of 30, to travel to the Far East, where she ended up in South America and began teaching in Peru.